maphew/zadam-trilium-wiki/Attribute inheritance.md

 Every [[attribute|attributes]] has a flag called `isInheritable`.
 If this is true, then this attribute (key-value) is also applied to all its children notes, children's children notes etc.

+Example how this might be useful is `archived` label which hides its note from Jump to / Add link dialogs.
+Often times you want to archive some specific subtree, you can do this by making the `archived` label inheritable.

 ## Copying inheritance